Larissa (mythology): Larisa, daughter of Piasus

 Larissa was the daughter of the Pelasgian king, Piasus and wife of Cyzicus, king of the Dolionians, the people of northwestern Asia Minor visited by the Argonauts.
 Strabo reported that "before her marriage, her father Piasus fell in love with her and, having violated her, paid the penalty for the outrage; on that account Larisa, observing him leaning over a cask of wine, seized him by the legs, raised him, and plunged him into the cask, drowning him."

+Larissa, sister of Cyrene

+According to a scholion of Apollonius of Rhodes' Argonautica, a Larissa was called the sister of Cyrene after whom the city in Thessaly is named.